Nina-Om/ArcGIS-MapBook-Toolbox/README.md

 [Download toolbox here](https://github.com/Nina-Om/ArcGIS-MapBook-Toolbox/blob/master/MapBook.zip)

+The current scripting Toolbox, MapBook, loop the data layers and automatically 1. changes the data frame title based on the layer name, 2. adds layers description on the map and 3. generats appended/single PDF files of the selected target layers with the aid of Data Driven Pages and Arcpy.mapping.<br />

-MapBook.tbx contains four script files to automate ArcGIS maps production:<br />
+MapBook.tbx contains three script files to automate ArcGIS map production:<br />

- 1. PDFbyPageIndex.py  <br />For producing single page PDF files of the selected layers for one Data Driven Page Number as well as the   appended PDF file of the selected layers <br />
+ 1. PDF_MapExport.py  <br />For producing appended PDF files of the selected layers for the selected DD Page Index range, makes change in layout title based on the layer name as well as layer description to the map layout <br />
- 2. PDF_byLayer.py  <br />For producing appended PDF file of a selected layer for ALL Data Driven pages <br />
- 3. JPEGbyPageIndex  <br />For producing a JPEG file of the selected layers for one Data Driven Page Number <br />
+ 2. JPEGbyPageIndex  <br />For producing a JPEG file of the selected layers for one Data Driven Page Number, makes change in layout title based on the layer name <br />
- 4. JPEG_by_Layer <br />For producing JPEG files of a selected layer for ALL Data Driven pages <br />
+ 3. JPEG_by_Layer <br />For producing JPEG files of a selected layer for ALL Data Driven pages, makes change in layout title based on the layer name <br />

-The current scripting Toolbox, MapBook, enables to include dynamic data frame title, continuous page number for all of the target layers, setting the print properties and generating PDF and PNG files of the selected target data layers with the aid of Data Driven Pages and Arcpy.mapping.
-The output files should be saved in the separate folders based on the selected Data Driven Page number.

-To use this toolbox, the Data Driven Pages and laout should be defined in mapdocument environment.
+To use this toolbox, the Data Driven Pages and layout should be defined in mapdocument environment.
 Data Driven Pages Tutorial is available at [Data Driven Pages](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//00sr00000006000000).

 ![alt text here](https://github.com/Nina-Om/ArcGIS-MapBook-Toolbox/blob/master/Saved%20Pictures/Toolbox.PNG)